-The company are currently reviewing the labour rights policies and have identified the an example labour code of conduct from the International Labour Organisation (ILO) to implement in 2019.
+The company are currently reviewing the labour rights policies and have identified the an example labour code of conduct from the International Labour Organisation (ILO)] to implement in 2021.

-Health and safety is taken seriously at Aequitas, with two staff members being fully trained fire wardens.
+Health and safety is taken seriously at Aequitas Global, with two staff members being fully trained fire wardens.
 We also offer our staff eye tests and ergonomic tests to ensure that the working environment is safe.
-In 2018 we introduced a range of staff benefits relating to health and wellbeing to promote wellbeing in the workplace.